truonand000/ESLint_Prettier_Tutorial/README.md

 ![vscode_start_screen](./images/vscode_start_screen.png)

-You want to start by installing the **ESLint** and **Prettier** packages:
+You'll want to start by installing the **ESLint** and **Prettier** plugins to your **VSCode** editor.

+Click on the "Extensions" icon located on the left vertical icon menu.
+Search and install "ESLint" and "Prettier".
+Photos of these extensions are posted below:

+Next, you will want to install the **ESLint** and **Prettier** packages to your npm project:

 Make sure that your npm installation is up to date (Node.js (^10.12.0, or >=12.0.0)).
 Also, make sure that you are at the root of your project.
-In the command line, type in the command:
+In the command line at the root of your project directory, type in the command:

 ```javascript
 npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier eslint-plugin-node eslint-config-node
 ```

+Let these packages install.
+Once they are done, you will want run the following command to install **ESLint** globally.
+You will only have to do this once: